 Some Concerns: may reflect low grades in one or more courses, slow or intermittent progress towards the degree (even if grades are acceptable), or areas or skills needing special attention.

 Probation: unsatisfactory academic performance and/or progress towards the degree.
-This departmental probation is independent of the rules for academic probation set by Graduate School.
-The Graduate Committee will lay down specific steps to be taken by students on probation, including a timetable, and failure to satisfy these conditions may result in dismissal from the program.
+This departmental probation is independent of the rules for academic probation set by the Graduate School.
+Specific steps will be set forth to be taken by students on probation, including a timetable for fulfilling them, and failure to satisfy these conditions may result in dismissal from the program.
 Students on departmental probation whose academic performance remains unsatisfactory may be permitted to complete the master’s degree but asked not to continue towards the doctoral degree.

 In recent years, the Graduate School and the Department have cracked down on the problem of Incomplete Coursework.
 Students are strongly discouraged from taking Incompletes in their courses except in the case of pressing emergencies.
 The pressure of Incompletes impairs one’s ability to perform well in subsequent semesters, and Incompletes can negatively affect a student’s eligibility for financial aid.
 Graduate School regulations require that all Incompletes be changed to letter grades within one calendar year after the end of the term in which the course was originally taken; ideally, however, they should be resolved much sooner.

-The Graduate School has also instituted a stricter policy concerning Time Limits for completing the program as a whole.
+The Graduate School has also instituted a strict policy concerning Time Limits for completing the program as a whole.
 Students who do not defend their dissertation within a seven-year period after they have advanced to G4 status (i.e. after they have acquired 24 graduate-level credits, usually at the end of their first year or, if they entered the program with an M.A. degree, upon beginning the doctoral program) are required to petition for a “Time Limit Extension” from the Graduate School.
-These petitions are contingent on a “contract” that the student draws up with his/her advisor and the DGS for the completion and defense of the dissertation.
-Students should bear this time frame in mind, as they make plans for doing dissertation research and writing.
+These petitions are contingent on a “contract” that the student draws up with his/her advisor and the Director of Graduate Studies for the completion and defense of the dissertation.
+Students should bear this time frame in mind as they make plans for doing dissertation research and writing.

 Most students become involved in a variety of scholarly and collegial activities within and outside the History Department, and we welcome student initiatives to help us build a collegial community.
-Students are encouraged to take full advantage of the activities of interdisciplinary and community-building programs on campus: the Humanities Institute, the Latin American and Caribbean Center, the Initiative in the Historical Social Sciences, the Graduate Student Union, etc. etc., as well as of our own departmental Seminar Series for faculty and graduate students and the Department’s various welcome, end-of-the-year, and holiday parties (when we really count on the volunteerism of everybody!).
+Students are encouraged to take full advantage of the activities of interdisciplinary and community-building programs on campus: the Humanities Institute, the Latin American and Caribbean Studies Center, the Initiative in the Historical Social Sciences, the Graduate Student Organization, etc., as well as our own departmental Colloquium for faculty and graduate students and the Department’s various welcome, end-of-the-year, and holiday parties (when we really count on the volunteerism of everybody!).
 We also urge you to take full advantage of scholarly activities in the greater metropolitan area, and to seek out opportunities to participate in scholarly conferences both here and at other institutions.

-Please feel free to bring ideas, initiatives, or concerns to Alix Cooper, current Graduate Director, and/or to Michael Barnhart, Chair.
-For more administrative issues, our Graduate Coordinator, Roxanne Fernandez, is ready to answer questions or help you in any other way she can.
-Susan Grumet is on top of just about all facets of this department, and is especially helpful when it comes to the Undergraduate Program.
+Please feel free to bring ideas, initiatives, or concerns to the Department’s Director of Graduate Studies, and/or to the Department Chair.
+For more administrative issues, our Graduate Program Coordinator, Roxanne Fernandez, is ready to answer questions or help you in any other way she can.
+Susan Grumet, Departmental Administrator, is on top of just about all facets of this department, and is especially helpful when it comes to the Undergraduate Program.